User Rating: 5 / 5

 Course Contents:

-Complex Numbers, Complex Valued Functions, Limits, Continuity, Differentiability, Cauchy-Riemann Equations, Elementary Functions, Line Integrals, Cauchy’s Integral Theorem, Taylor and Laurent Series, Singularities, Residue Theorem, Analytic functions, Maximum modulus theorem, Conformal mappings, Schwarz Christoeffel Transformation, Rouche's theorem.
+Complex Numbers, Complex Valued Functions, Limits, Continuity, Differentiability, Analytic functions, Cauchy Riemann Equations, Elementary Functions, Line Integrals, Cauchy-Goursat Theorem, Morera’s Theorem, Cauchy’s Integral Formula, Cauchy’s Inequality, Lioville’s Theorem, Fundamental Theorem of Algebra, Maximum Modulus Principle, Minimum modulus Principle, Taylor and Laurent Series, Singularities, Argument Principle, Rouche's theorem, Residue Theorem, Maximum modulus theorem, Conformal mappings, Schwarz Christoffel Transformation.

 Method of Teaching and Learning: A combination of lectures, tutorial discussions and presentations.